skylightio/skylight-docs/app/views/skylight/docs/chapters/_40-performance-tips.md

 If you have a loop in a hot path that absolutely must exist, you should try to find ways to improve performance inside each iteration of the loop.

-The quickest wins here involve moving shared work outside of the loop
+The quickest wins here involve:
+* moving shared work outside of the loop (for example, into a background job),
+* doing less work in Ruby and more in the database (as shown <%= link_to "here", "#solving-the-n1-query-problem" %>),
+* and looking for seemingly benign constructs do more work that you'd expect (as shown <%= link_to "here", "#allocate-fewer-objects-per-iteration" %>).

 ## Repeated Queries